captdam/DD-40/Communication/README-L1.md

 - Receiver (Rx): If Rx+ is greater than Rx-, the output will be logic 1 (5V); otherwise, the output will be logic 0 (0V).
 Since the transmission system is full-duplex, there is a pair of differential signalling transmitter and receiver.
 One of them are responsible for sending signals from ROV to the operator-side console, another one for send signal from operator-side console to ROV.

 There are two methods to design this system.
 One of them is using OpAmp, and the other one is using NMOS.
 The following shows the circuit and simulation result using LTSpice.
-According to the simulation, since the cable is very long, the cable comes with 50 ohms of resistance and 1nC capacitance between the positive and negative wire.
+According to the simulation, since the cable is very long, the cable comes with 50 ohms of resistance and 1nC capacitance between the positive-side and negative-side of the wire.

 ### Method 1 - OpAmp